21 Brilliant Hacks for Dental Floss You’ll Start Using All the Time

 Slide off fresh cookies

 There’s a way to take warm cookies off a baking tray without turning them into a crumbled mess—no need to wait for them to cool.
 Just slide a piece of floss under your baked goods to keep them from sticking, then slide them gently off.
+Dental floss isn't the only hygenic item with secrets–this is why toothpaste is always mint.

 Remove a ring